 The Election Administration Plan (EAP) provides the foundation and guiding outline for the future of voting and elections in San Diego County.
 We have updated our website to inform the public about the upcoming changes and incorporated tools for community feedback and site suggestions.
-The website can be found at sdvote.com.
+The website can be found at Voter's Choice Act (sdvote.com).

-Following the finalization of the EAP, the Registrar's office will implement a comprehensive Voter Education and Outreach Plan ranging from expanding our social media presence, partnerships with high schools and institutions of higher education, collaborations with government agencies and community organizations, and conducting a variety of voter education workshops.
+Following the public comment period and finalization of the EAP, the Registrar's office will implement a comprehensive Voter Education and Outreach Plan ranging from expanding our social media presence, partnerships with high schools and institutions of higher education, collaborations with government agencies and community organizations, and conducting a variety of voter education workshops.
 The plan is a framework for the Registrar's office to meet its goal of informing San Diego County's over 1.9 million registered voters of the upcoming changes and transition to the vote center model.

-The first election under this new model will be the June 7, 2022, Gubernatorial Primary Election, and we look forward to providing San Diego County voters with more convenient and secure voting options and an improved voter experience through the vote center model.
+The first countywide election under this new model will be the June 7, 2022, Gubernatorial Primary Election, and the first special election under this model will be the April 5, 2022, State Assembly District 80 Special Primary Election.
+We look forward to providing San Diego County voters with more convenient and secure voting options and an improved voter experience through the vote center model.
 All active registered voters will receive a ballot in the mail, and they may still choose to vote in-person at any vote center in San Diego County.